 The teen years are an especially vulnerable time for young people.
 Teens with behavioral health or substance use issues may think, feel, and act in ways that are confusing, frightening, unmanageable, and even dangerous for both their parents and themselves.

 With reliable intensive outpatient treatment, holistic healthcare, teen-focused addiction treatment for co-occurring disorders, relapse prevention strategies, and our signature Resiliency Program, these challenges can be identified, addressed, and treated.
 The team at BasePoint Academy can help your teen develop practical coping skills, essential life skills, and valuable communication skills and assist them in navigating the wide variety of challenges that teens face today.
-Call us at (469) 702-8493 to schedule a complimentary assessment.
+If you are searching for an adolescent intensive outpatient program near me, call us today at (469) 754-9379.
+One of our trained professionals will help you schedule a complimentary assessment.

 An intensive outpatient program offers mental health treatment in a structured outpatient program using evidence-based teen counseling strategies that account for adolescent development, teenage emotions, and adolescent psychology.
 The intensive outpatient program at BasePoint Academy utilizes a comprehensive level of services to address mental health, behavioral health, or substance abuse treatment.

 The board-certified mental health professionals and licensed counselors have expertise in teen therapy services and offer individualized teen counseling alongside group and family therapies.
 Teen peer pressure can trigger mental health disorders, including stress, anxiety, depression, and post-traumatic stress disorder.
 An intensive outpatient program offers your teenager the outpatient mental health services they need using a family-focused teen therapy approach to achieving teenage well-being.

 Do Mental Health Facilities Offer IOP Adolescent Programs?